Track Equivalent Albums Were Established to Measure Sales

 What Are SEAs?

 The industry has also evolved to consider stream equivalent albums (SEAs) to account for streaming services like Pandora.
-1,500 SEAs is considered to equal one album.
+It takes 1,500 SEAs to equal one album.
 Streaming has been included on billboard music charts since 2014.

 The Music Industry